mozilla/legal-docs/en/hubs_tos.md

 __14-Day Refund Policy.__ The first time you subscribe to the Service through Mozilla's website, if you cancel your account within the first 14 days, you may request a refund and Mozilla will refund your first subscription term.
 This offer only applies the first time you subscribe.
 This is in addition to any rights you may have under your country’s consumer laws.

 ### You May Cancel Your Subscription at Any Time
 __Cancellation.__ You may cancel your subscription to the Service at any time by deactivating your account and canceling your subscription.
-You can do this by clicking the “Cancel Subscription” link in any email that we send you about the Service or by going to the Subscriptions & Payments section of your Firefox Account and clicking “Cancel.”
+You can do this by clicking the “Cancel Subscription” link in any email that we send you about the Service or by going to the Subscriptions & Payments section of your Firefox account and clicking “Cancel.”
 If you choose to cancel, auto-renewal will stop, we will not charge you for any future payment periods, and you will lose access to the Services at the end of the current billing cycle.

 ## 2. Communications and Content
 Hubs allows your users to send information (such as audio, video, text, images, 3D models, and scenes) to other users.